loisft/loisft.github.io/_pages/about.md

 Motivic aspects of a certain number of topics in
 - algebraic geometry: Cox rings and applications (distribution of rational points on varieties, moduli spaces of curves, ...);
 - analytic number theory: circle method, harmonic analysis, zeta functions and their applications to geometry;
-- model theory (motivic integration).
+- logic: model theory for motivic integration.

 ## upcoming events
 - [Non-Archimedean geometry](https://www.mathconf.org/nag2025) in Lille, October 6th-10th, 2025